NMitchem/Spotify-recco-engine/README.md

 # Spotify Recommendation System

 ## Introduction
-This project provides a sophisticated Spotify recommendation system.
-It leverages the Spotify API to gather data, processes it using sentiment analysis and feature engineering, and finally applies machine learning techniques to recommend tracks based on user preferences.
+This project provides a basic Spotify recommendation system.
+It leverages the Spotify APIs to gather data, process it using sentiment analysis and feature engineering, and finally applies machine learning techniques to recommend tracks based on user preferences.

 ## Features
 - **Data Transformation**: Utilizes the `spotipy` library to interface with the Spotify API.
 - **Sentiment Analysis**: Analyzes track names for subjectivity and polarity using the `TextBlob` library.
-- **Feature Engineering**: Employs techniques like One-Hot Encoding, TF-IDF Vectorization, and Min-Max Scaling to process Spotify data.
+- **Feature Engineering**: One-Hot Encoding, TF-IDF Vectorization, and Min-Max Scaling are used to process the song corpus.
-- **Recommendation System**: Generates track recommendations using cosine similarity and other metrics.
+- **Recommendation System**: Generates track recommendations using cosine similarity.

 ## Prerequisites
 - Python 3.x